RocketRene/Mentoring/FairWork Project/blog-artikle.md

 ### Whats my Skill Level ?

-Until I started working with a mentor I learned Python myself mostly with the book _Learn Python 3 the Hard Way_ and _Python for Everybody_ on Youtube.
-I haven't  finised one of them, because I made the mistake to switch my learning recourses insead of sticking to one.
-Only my Mentor told me to stop doing one exercice after the other and use what I have learned so far and apply it to my own project I stared feeling like a programmer who is solving problems.
+Until I started working with a mentor I learned Python myself mostly with the book _Learn Python 3 the Hard Way_ and _Python for Everybody_ on YouTube.
+I haven't  finished one of them, because I made the mistake to switch my learning recourses instead of sticking to one.
+Only my Mentor told me to stop doing one exercise after the other and use what I have learned so far and apply it to my own project I stared feeling like a programmer who is solving problems.
 ### What Problem can I solve with my really basic skills ?
-I thought about my old boss who is almost 60, he runs a small constuction business with round about 10 construction workers and two people in the office.
-All of his so called Fairworkers use their smartphones to take pictures of the constuction site and upload them in a Dropbox folder every day.
+I thought about my old boss who is almost 60, he runs a small construction business with round about 10 construction workers and two people in the office.
+All of his so called Fairworkers use their smartphones to take pictures of the construction site and upload them in a Dropbox folder every day.
 I remember how much time Ludolf, my old boss is investing to check each folder, rename all of these pictures every morning and move them in the right folder.
 He does that for a lot of pictures, every single workday, and without any shortcut.
-I don't want to know how much of his valuble lifetime went into renaiming images during the last 20 Years.
+I don't want to know how much of his valuable lifetime went into renaming images during the last 20 Years.
 This is a great task that can be automated with Python, I thought.
 ### What variables, lists, loops and operations do I need for that ?
-Let's Imagine a folder Stucture like this :
+Let's Imagine a folder Structure like this :
 - Dropbox
     - **Upload Folders**
         - _Fair Worker 1_